 Hospitals identify Big Data technology as one of their cost-saving options.
 Through the collection and analysis of large amounts of data, healthcare organizations will find quantifiable ways to improve performance and efficiency without spending more than being allocated.
 One of the advantages of using big data’s predictive analysis technology is that hospitals and clinics will be able to estimate and allocate the proper staff to deal with patients.
 This saves money and reduces emergency room wait times when a facility is understaffed.

 Health systems are turning to Healthcare big data are providing the insights necessary to drive a higher level of personalization.
 The current health system is adopting the new norm of patient convenience and, personalized care.
 By digitizing hospital records, the perfect data can be accessed to understand the pattern of many patients.
 By doing so, better patient care can be delivered by the hospitals and provide insight into corrective measures to reduce their frequent visits.

 4) Minimize Human Error

-Big data analytics in healthcare can be leveraged to analyze user data and prescribed medication.
-This leads to minimize errors such as prescribing a wrong medicine or dispatch a different medication by mistake.
-Big Data analysis can identify and alert on potential out of place prescriptions to reduce mistakes and save lives.
+Big data analytics in healthcare can be leveraged to analyze user data and prescribe medication.
+This leads to minimizing errors such as prescribing the wrong medicine or dispatching a different medication by mistake.
+Big Data analysis can identify and alert potential out-of-place prescriptions to reduce mistakes and save lives.
 Medical Professionals with huge walk-in patients daily can use this technology to minimize errors.